reactioncommerce/reaction-component-library/package/src/components/CheckoutActions/v1/CheckoutActions.md

   * Rendering captured `CheckoutAction` data in a `CheckoutActionComplete` component.

 #### Usage
-`CheckoutActions` take an array of `actions`, each `action` needs a `label` and a checkout action component that will be responsible to capturing a piece of checkout data as well as a `props` object.
-Each `props` object will include the piece of `cart.checkout` data the action needs to display and the cart mutation that needs to be called during capture.
+`CheckoutActions` take an array of `actions`, each `action` needs a `label` and a checkout action component that will be responsible to capturing a piece of checkout data as well as a `props` object to include the piece of `cart.checkout` data the action needs to display and a `onSubmit` funciton that needs to be called during action submission.

 **Example of Actions array**
 ```js static